updated: Aug. 21, 2017

 W: continue the film

 F: Oct.
-20. Mid-Term Exam due.
+20. No class.
+Write the Mid-Term Exam.
 Topic for the Mid-Term: Trace the development of the hero in Gilgamesh, Iliad, and The Odyssey.
 Concentrate on how the heroes become more evolved, offering new ideas for their societies.

 Checklist for grading: